mit-73/true_bloc/docs/pt-br/README.md

 Learn more at the following links, which have been contributed by the community.

-### Packages

-- [Hydrated Bloc](https://pub.dev/packages/hydrated_bloc) - An extension to the `bloc` state management library which automatically persists and restores `bloc` states, by [Felix Angelov](https://github.com/felangel).
-- [Bloc.js](https://github.com/felangel/bloc.js) - A port of the `bloc` state management library from Dart to JavaScript, by [Felix Angelov](https://github.com/felangel).
-- [Bloc Code Generator](https://pub.dev/packages/bloc_code_generator) - A code generator that makes working with bloc easier, by [Adson Leal](https://github.com/adsonpleal).
-- [Firebase Auth](https://pub.dev/packages/fb_auth) - A Web, Mobile Firebase Auth Plugin, by [Rody Davis](https://github.com/AppleEducate).
-- [Form Bloc](https://pub.dev/packages/form_bloc) - An easy way to create forms with BLoC pattern without writing a lot of boilerplate code, by [Giancarlo](https://github.com/GiancarloCode).

 ### Video Tutorials

-- [Bloc Library: Basics and Beyond 🚀](https://youtu.be/knMvKPKBzGE) - Talk given at [Flutter Europe](https://fluttereurope.dev) about the basics of the bloc library, by [Felix Angelov](https://github.com/felangel).
+- [Bloc Library: Basics and Beyond 🚀](https://youtu.be/knMvKPKBzGE) - Talk given at [Flutter Europe](https://fluttereurope.dev) about the basics of the bloc library, by [MiT](https://github.com/mit-73).
 - [Flutter Bloc Library Tutorial](https://www.youtube.com/watch?v=hTExlt1nJZI) - Introduction to the Bloc Library, by [Reso Coder](https://resocoder.com).
 - [Flutter Youtube Search](https://www.youtube.com/watch?v=BJY8nuYUM7M) - How to build a Youtube Search app which interacts with an API using the bloc and flutter_bloc packages, by [Reso Coder](https://resocoder.com).
 - [Flutter Bloc - AUTOMATIC LOOKUP - v0.20 (and Up), Updated Tutorial](https://www.youtube.com/watch?v=_vOpPuVfmiU) - Updated Tutorial on the Flutter Bloc Package, by [Reso Coder](https://resocoder.com).